Saptak625/PyMail/README.md

-# EmailCompiler
+# PyMail
-A General Purpose Program to Compile/Dump Emails in a Formatted Manner
+PyMail is a General Purpose IMAP Email Notifier written in Python.
+The host address must be changed to use a mail service other than Gmail.